|UNIVERSITY OF NEBRASKA MEDICAL CENTER

 Graduate students in the College of Nursing PhD program are expected to perform at the level of B (3.00) or above in any course that is offered for graduate credit.
 A grade of B- (2.67) or below is not acceptable in the PhD program core courses and any course offered through the College of Nursing master’s program (800-level courses).

-A grade of C (2.00) may be acceptable for cognate and elective courses (except for NRSG 917), but a grade of C- (1.67) or below is not acceptable.
+A grade of C (2.00) may be acceptable for elective courses, but a grade of C- (1.67) or below is not acceptable.

 A failing grade in any pass/fail research or non-research activity or non-didactic course may be grounds for dismissal.